Eckhart Tolle: By Christian theologians

 In 2008, an article in The Independent noted that "Tolle's theories are certainly seen by many as profoundly non-Christian, even though Tolle often quotes from the Bible" but that "Tolle does have fans in academic, even Christian, circles".
 It cited Andrew Ryder, a theologian at All Hallows College in Dublin, who wrote, "While he may not use the language of traditional Christian spirituality, Tolle is very much concerned that, as we make our way through the ordinary events of the day, we keep in touch with the deepest source of our being."
 Stafford Betty, scholar of religion at California State University, Bakersfield, finds common ground between Tolle's worldview and that of Christian mystics.
 He notes that "one of the key elements in Tolle's teaching is that deep within the mind is absolute stillness in which one can experience 'the joy of Being'".
 Roman Catholic priest and theologian Richard Rohr credits Tolle for helping to reintroduce ancient Christian mysticism to modern Christians: "Tolle is, in fact, rather brilliantly bringing to our awareness the older tradition...both the ground and the process for breaking through to the theological contemplation of God, and acquired contemplation of Jesus, the Gospels, and all spiritual things."

 Conversely, James Beverley, professor of Christian Thought and Ethics at the evangelical Tyndale Seminary in Toronto, says that Tolle's worldview "is at odds with central Christian convictions" and that "Tolle denies the core of Christianity by claiming there is no ultimate distinction between humans and God and Jesus".
 John Stackhouse, former professor of theology and culture at evangelical Regent College in Vancouver, says that Tolle "gives a certain segment of the population exactly what they want: a sort of supreme religion that purports to draw from all sorts of lesser, that is, established religions".
 Stackhouse has described him as one of several spiritual teachers who "purport to have investigated the world's religions (quite a claim) and found them wanting, who routinely subject those religions to withering criticism, and who then champion their own views as superior to all these alternatives".

 In popular culture

 The children's picture book Milton's Secret was adapted into a film in 2016 under its original title, featuring, among others, Donald Sutherland and Michelle Rodriguez in leading roles.
 Tolle and his teachings take a central role in Kendrick Lamar's 2022 album Mr. Morale & the Big Steppers.
 Throughout the album, Tolle is positioned as Lamar's spiritual teacher, and Tolle narrates some tracks.

 Personal life

-In 1995, after visiting the West Coast of North America several times, Tolle settled in Vancouver, British Columbia.
+In 1995, after visiting the West Coast of North America several times, Tolle settled in Vancouver, British Columbia, Canada.
 There he met his partner, Kim Eng.